 One year after I started my blog (November 2013), I decided to start my own website which is this blog that you are currently reading – Turtle Investor.
 Much like the fable involving the tortoise and the hare, I felt that index investing was the slow and steady way to financial independence.

 For the first year, I donated my earnings and sponsored the very first Turtle Investor Free Book Giveaway.
 Of course, it had to be Andrew Hallam’s book!
 I figured if it could inspire me, then it could do the same to someone else too.

 Guess what?
 That turned into a yearly affair.

-Turtle Investor will remain my special little project, a place where I can continue to share whatever I want, and learn together with you.
-It might not always be on index investing because I don’t think there is only a single approach to investment.
-You have to think and decide for yourself what’s best.
+Turtle Investor will remain my special project, a place where I can continue to share whatever I want, and learn together with you.
+I frequently write about investments and personal finance, my FIRE journey, crafting alternative income streams, plus money and travel hacks.

-The author disclaims any liability, loss, or risk taken by individuals who directly or indirectly act on the information provided on this blog.
+Last but not least, as the author of this blog, I disclaim any liability, loss, or risk taken by individuals who directly or indirectly act on the information provided on this blog.